Positive Patients Exercise Live Longer

-Heart disease patients with positive attitudes are more likely to exercise and live longer, according to new research in the American Heart Association journal Circulation: Cardiovascular Quality and Outcomes.
+Heart disease patients with positive attitudes are more likely to exercise and live longer, according to research in the American Heart Association journal Circulation: Cardiovascular Quality and Outcomes.

 Study highlights include:

 - Heart disease patients with positive attitudes were more likely to exercise and live longer.

 - Patients may have better health outcomes when doctors’ treatments are aimed at increasing positive attitude and promoting regular exercise.

 The study is based on research from a questionnaire used to assess the moods of 600 disease patients in a Denmark hospital.
 Five years later, researchers found:

 - The most positive patients exercised more and had a 42 percent less chance of dying for any reason during the follow-up period; deaths were less than 10 percent.

 - Among patients with less positive attitudes, 50 deaths occurred (16.5 percent).

 - Positive mood and exercise also cut the risk of heart-related hospitalizations.

 Ischemic heart disease, also called coronary artery disease, is caused by narrowed arteries that don’t provide enough blood and oxygen to the heart.